ccht-ncsu/FigureGen/CONTAINER-README.md

 ## Docker Containers

-For use on MacOS and Windows, we also provide Docker containers. **All docker container instructions rely on your data files and input files being in the same directory** (e.g., the `autotest/docker-test` directory in this repository).
+For use on MacOS and Windows, we also provide Docker images.
 We maintain two Docker images for use on local machines (not HPC clusters.
 Use Singularity for HPC).

 ```
 georgiastuart/figuregen